FAQs & Submittal Guides

 - Be sure that all inspections have bee approved and that you are satisfied with the work before making final payment to a contractor.

 - Make sure your contract does not conflict with this.

 What do I need in order to apply for a building permit?

-For documents required please visit the Building Department on the 2nd Floor of the Government Center located at 8401 NW 53 Terrace during the Hours – 7:00am – 4:30pm; for specific operational times please click: hours of operation.
+Please refer to our Submittal Guides for more information.
+All permits may be applied for online using the CSS Portal.
+For additional inquiries, please visit the Building Department on the 2nd Floor of the Government Center located at 8401 NW 53 Terrace for specific operational times please click: hours of operation.

 How much does a permit cost?